-We believe that creating original music collaboratively can have a powerful impact on people’s lives, bringing them new confidence, important transferrable skills and raised aspirations for the future.
-Our programmes, Music in Prisons, Sounding Out and Making Tracks, support people of all ages in prisons, former prisoners rebuilding their lives on release and NEET (not in Employment, Education or Training) young people.
+Creating original music collaboratively can have a powerful impact on people’s lives, bringing them new confidence, important transferable skills and raised aspirations for the future.
+Our programmes Music in Prisons, Sounding Out and Making Tracks support people of all ages in prisons, former prisoners rebuilding their lives on release, and young people in challenging circumstances.
 We have a measurable impact on recidivism, helping people into training and jobs, and on enhancing wellbeing.
-We work with around 500 participants per year.
+We work with around 600 participants each year.

 Trustee recruitment & induction pack

-We have put together a pack with useful information about the roles and the responsibilities of becoming a trustee, which you can read here: Trustees recruitment and induction pack
+We have put together a pack with useful information about us, the role, time commitment and responsibilities of becoming a Trustee, which you can read here: ITT Trustees recruitment and induction pack

 How to apply

-Please send a CV and a covering letter to email@example.com telling us about yourself, why you would like to become involved and how you would like to contribute, bearing in mind the above.
+Please send a CV and a covering letter to firstname.lastname@example.org telling us about yourself, why you would like to become involved and how you would be able to contribute.

 If you would like an informal discussion with our Chair Jane Anderson about the position before applying, please email email@example.com with your contact details to pass on.